EmployeeIssues.comU.S. Employee Rights in Plain English

 Model Employment Termination Act (META)

-Although it's not a Federal labor law that requires mandatory state compliance, any state may adopt this Act.
-In states that have, it protects qualified employees from wrongful termination by requiring employers to show good cause for employment termination.
-Also defines what constitutes "good cause" and makes it unlawful for employers to retaliate against employees for participating in proceedings under the Act.
-Start here to see if the state in which you work has adopted the Act.
+This is not a Federal labor law that requires mandatory state compliance, but any state may voluntarily adopt this Act.
+It protects qualified employees from wrongful termination by requiring covered employers to show good cause for employment termination.
+It also defines what constitutes "good cause" and makes it unlawful for employers to retaliate against employees for participating in proceedings under the Act.

 National Apprenticeship Act of 1937